christophersanborn/elliptic-musings/README.md

 One would naturally expect two solutions for every x.
 But while the _y<sup>2</sup>_ would naturally _imply_ two solutions, it does not necessarily guarantee the _existence_ of those two solutions.
-So, simply put, it turns out that for some _x_ there are no solutions, and therefore the group order _n_ and the field order _p_ are not required to have afixed relationship.
-(In fact, it certain cases, non-prime _p_ for example, the square root can have _more_ than 2 solutions.)
+So, simply put, it turns out that for some _x_ there are no solutions, and therefore the group order _n_ and the field order _p_ are not required to have a fixed relationship.
+(In fact, in certain cases, non-prime _p_ for example, the square root can have _more_ than 2 solutions.)

 ## Example curves